29th Flying Training Wing

 The 29th Flying Training Wing is an inactive United States Air Force unit last based at Craig Air Force Base, Alabama.
 It was inactivated when Craig was closed when the Air Force reduced its pilot training program after the Vietnam War.

 The unit began with its United States Army Air Forces World War II predecessor, the 29th Bombardment Group.
 It originally conducted anti-submarine warfare over the Gulf of Mexico during the early years of the war.
-Later, the 29th was a Replacement Training Unit (RTU).
+Later, the 29th was a Replacement Training Unit.
 In 1944, the group was reequipped with Boeing B-29 Superfortresses and fought as part of Twentieth Air Force.
 The group's aircraft bombed Japan, during which it earned two Distinguished Unit Citations.

 History

 World War II

 The wing was first activated at Langley Field, Virginia, as the 29th Bombardment Group in January 1940. with the 6th, 43d and 52d Bombardment Squadrons assigned as its original components.
 Its organization was part of the pre-World War II buildup of the United States Army Air Corps after the breakout of war in Europe.
 In May, it moved to MacDill Field, Florida, where it was equipped with a mix of pre-production YB-17s and early model Boeing B-17 Flying Fortresses and Douglas B-18 Bolos.

 In September 1941, the group expanded when a fourth squadron, the 21st Reconnaissance Squadron, was attached to it.
 The group was still at MacDill when the Japanese attacked Pearl Harbor, and it began to fly antisubmarine patrol missions in the Gulf of Mexico from January 1942.
-While the group was engaged in antisubmarine patrols, its 21st Reconnaisssance Squadron was renamed the 411th Bombardment Squadron, recognizing that its mission no longer differed from that of the other three squadrons in the group.
+While the group was engaged in antisubmarine patrols, its 21st Reconnaissance Squadron was renamed the 411th Bombardment Squadron, recognizing that its mission no longer differed from that of the other three squadrons in the group.
 By the summer of 1942, the U-boat threat in the Gulf began to diminish, with all German submarines being withdrawn from the area by September.